jamielsharief/psr-session/README.md

 }
 ```

-With regards to standardizing the setting and getting the session object on `ServerRequestInterface` object, not sure about the naming thought.
+With regards to standardizing the setting and getting the session object on `ServerRequestInterface` object, not sure about the naming though.
 Hopefully this allows to extend and not break anything.

 ```php
 interface ServerRequestSessionInterface